LiberTEM/LiberTEM/docs/source/install.rst

 The installation with ``pip install -e`` has installed LiberTEM in `"editable" mode <https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs>`_.
 That means the changes pulled from git are active immediately.
-Only if the requirements for installed third-party packages have changed, you can re-run ``pip install -e .`` in order to install any missing packages.
+Only if the requirements for installed third-party packages have changed, you should re-run ``pip install -e .`` in order to install any missing packages.

 After updating the installation, you can run the updated version by restarting